-Award of departmental (state) stipends (assistantships) is based on individual academic performance and the availability of such funds.
-Students on academic probation are generally not awarded stipend funds.
+Award of departmental (state) stipends (assistantships) is based on the availability of such funds.

 Once a student begins research work towards their degree, the student's mentor will provide financial support in accordance with the accepted guidelines for such support (see below).
 All students are strongly encouraged to seek individual funding with the assistance of the Graduate Coordinator or major professor (e.g., NIH pre-doctoral fellowships, industry, or foundation).
-The department reserves the right to reassign departmental (state) stipends based on the academic and research work performance of the student as reviewed at six month intervals or at the beginning of the Fall and Spring semesters.
+The department reserves the right to reassign departmental (state) stipends based on the academic and research work performance of the student as reviewed at intervals (not exceeding six months) or at the beginning of each semester.